Gaylen is a lover of video games, poetry, food, sharing opinions, and her mini dachshund, Alva.

 And, though she's uncredited, Jonell Elliott returned as the voice of Lara Croft.
 Peter Connelly once again composed the soundtrack and released this soundtrack as well in 2012 along with some unreleased bonus material on his SoundCloud.

-There are a few additions to game play including being able to chloroform enemies as a stealth element, walking across tightropes, swinging on horizontal bars, and a grappling gun is introduced to carry over the rope-swinging mechanics from the previous installment.
+There are a few additions to gameplay such as being able to chloroform enemies as a stealth element, walking across tightropes, and swinging on horizontal bars.
+A grappling gun is introduced to carry over the rope-swinging mechanics from the previous installment.

 Similar to Tomb Raider III, the game is composed of four different locations that each contain three or four levels each.
 Unlike Tomb Raider III, there is no cohesive story line for Chronicles.
 Instead it's a retelling of her old adventures by her butler, Winston, and some associates of hers.
 It's revealed that Von Croy is excavating the ruins in Egypt.
 This means that the fifth game takes place just a few days after the fourth.

 The first location is in Rome, Italy, where Lara is searching for the Philosopher's Stone.
 While the second is set in Russia while she hunts for the Spear of Destiny—and even goes to the depths of the ocean in a deep sea diver's suit.
 The third story takes place while Lara is a teenager once more and is set in Ireland.
 This is the most difficult section, in my personal opinion, as Lara has no access to the normal weapons that she does as an adult and instead must rely on her wits to keep herself alive.
 More of Lara Croft and Von Croy's relationship is revealed in the fourth set of levels.
 Her main objective here is to steal the Iris that she believes Von Croy stole from her.